-Crazy fast gigabit speeds can be achieved when your computer is hardwired to your fiber access point.
-Wi-Fi is a different animal.
+Incredibly fast gigabit speeds can be achieved when your computer is hardwired via Ethernet.
 Know that by their nature, Wi-Fi connections are "lossy" - they degrade.
-Things like distance from the router, walls, and other electronics all get in the way and lower signal strength.
+Things like distance from the router, walls, and other electronics get in the way and lower signal strength.
 The weaker the signal, the slower your Wi-Fi speed.

 Average speeds based on the connection type

-Note: As fast as the Ting Gigabit connection is, sadly, it can't change the limits of wireless technology so you will not reach gigabit speeds over Wi-Fi.
+Note: As fast as the Ting Gigabit connection is, it cannot change the limits of wireless technology, so you will not reach gigabit speeds over Wi-Fi.

 Expected performance